stevenbuehner/sb-churchtools/src/docs/Api/GroupApi.md

 );
 $person_id = 42; // int | ID of person
 $group_id = 42; // int | ID of group
 $create_or_update_member_request = new \StevenBuehner\ChurchTools\Model\CreateOrUpdateMemberRequest(); // \StevenBuehner\ChurchTools\Model\CreateOrUpdateMemberRequest | All fields are optional.
-If not set, default values are used. groupTypeRoleId defaults to the standard role of the group's grouptype, comment and member start/end dates default to null.
+If not set, default values are used. groupTypeRoleId defaults to the standard role of the group's grouptype, groupMemberStatus to the active status, comment and member start/end dates default to null.
 Additional custom group fields are not yet supported through this API.

 try {
     $result = $apiInstance->createOrUpdateMember($person_id, $group_id, $create_or_update_member_request);